 Without any online marketing knowledge, these friends have been able to secure work in the online space as virtual assistants, project managers, and OBMs.

-The gateway into working online is through my Digital Media VA Crash Course.
-It’s a 5-week online program that teaches everything you need to know to start working ASAP as an online marketing virtual assistant, plus gives you plenty of job opportunities to help you get started.
+The gateway into working online is through my Unicorn Digital Marketing Assistant School.
+It’s an 8-week online program that teaches everything you need to know to start working ASAP as a unicorn digital marketing assistant, plus gives you plenty of job opportunities to help you get started.

 Once you begin working and getting hands-on experience, you can niche down your services toward one of the freelance paths I showed you in the graphic at the beginning of the blog.
 You can move up to a digital marketing specialists or manager.

 The key is: you gotta learn what biz owners need and expect.

 Who makes a good OBM or DOO?

 Ange and I discussed the personality types that the best online business managers and directors of operations.
 Many business owners are looking to hire a certain personality type.
 It’s about fit, pace, attention to detail, communication… and most importantly … balancing the personality of the business owner, who is quite often the creative “visionary.”
 Quite often they require their applicants to submit their personality test results.

 The Kolbe A Index Test is the most popular among biz owners to signal out the best project manager types.
 It measures a person’s instinctive approach to creative problem solving and how he or she tackles challenges.
 The test breaks down the raw and natural way each person takes action in four ways: Fact Finder, Follow Thru, Quickstart and Implementor.

 (Click here to read my previous blog about other 4 personality tests to know for your next discovery call.
 Because I want you to look smart!)

 Other key talents: